-Most organizations work with the board to outline their marketing plan and assign roles for the upcoming fiscal year.
-However, plans can also be created for individual projects throughout the year.
+Most organizations work with their board to outline their overarching marketing plan and assign roles for the upcoming fiscal year.
+However, supplemental plans can also be created for individual projects throughout the year.

 The Benefits of a Strong Nonprofit Marketing Plan

-In the end, a strong nonprofit marketing plan becomes much more than just guidelines for picking the right outreach channels.
+A strong nonprofit marketing plan should consist of much more than just guidelines for picking the right outreach channels.
 A well-crafted plan helps nonprofits focus their efforts, allocate resources, and measure success.
 It’s also essential for documenting objectives, strategies, and tactics to guide your marketing team and ensure that the organization is staying on track.

 When you take a comprehensive approach, your nonprofit marketing plan can:

 - Focus on reaching donors and increasing awareness.
-The goal of any marketing strategy is to connect to your audience, bring awareness to your mission, and inspire action from supporters.
-Your nonprofit marketing plan will walk through the specific motivations of your supporters and prospects, as well as list out the most valuable channels and strategies to appeal to those emotions.
+The goal of any marketing strategy is to connect with your audience, bring awareness to your mission, and inspire action from supporters.
+Your nonprofit marketing plan will walk through the specific motivations of your supporters and prospects, as well as explain the most valuable channels and strategies to appeal to those emotions.

 When it comes to your nonprofit marketing plan, be as thorough as possible.
-Don’t leave any stone unturned.
-Otherwise, you risk a lack of clarity for team members or gaps in outreach methods.
+Don’t leave any stone unturned to ensure clarity for team members and fill in any gaps in outreach methods.

-While your specific marketing plan will be unique to your mission and campaign, there are still several core essential components that you’ll need.
+While your specific marketing plan will be unique to your mission and campaign, there are still several core components that you’ll need to include.